On the normal stability of triharmonic hypersurfaces in space forms: Variational formulas

+where \(V\in\Gamma(\phi^\ast TN)\).
 For simplicity, we will always assume that the variational vector field \(V\) is compactly supported such that we can employ integration by parts.
-Moreover, we are choosing an orthonormal basis \(\{e_i\},i=1,\ldots,\dim\) of \(TM\), which at a fixed point \(p\in M\) satisfies
+We are choosing a local orthonormal frame field \(\{e_i\},i=1,\ldots,\dim M\) tangent to \(M\) around an arbitrary point \(p\in M\) such that at the point \(p\) we have

 In the following we will often make use of the following well-known formula

 First of all, we derive the explicit form of the tritension field \(\tau_3(\phi)\).

 \begin{Prop}[First Variation] The critical points of the trienergy \eqref{3-energy} are given by